AutSoft/hwsw-2019-dart-flutter-workshop/README.md

 It seems like Flutter is starting to pave the way for cross-platform Android and iOS development.

-This workshop material is intended for both beginners and advances developers to get a brief overview of the Dart language, and the basic capabilities of Flutter.
+This workshop material is intended for both beginners and experienced developers to get a brief overview of the Dart language, and the basic capabilities of Flutter.

 > ## The history of cross-platform development
 >